Cloe Jackson

 Practice description:

-I aim to create a welcoming space for exploring all feelings and support you as you process your story and emotions at a comfortable pace.
+I aim to create a welcoming space for exploring all feelings and to support you as you process your story and emotions at a comfortable pace.
 If you feel stuck or confused, I use active, compassionate listening to help you move forward.
 I am warm and supportive, and I aim to help you find a way forward in a safe environment.

 My first session: